sampart/BreadcrumbsBundle/README.md

             git=git://github.com/whiteoctober/BreadcrumbsBundle.git
             target=/bundles/WhiteOctober/BreadcrumbsBundle

+    and run the vendors script:

+        ./bin/vendors install

-    **Or** add the following to your composer.json:
+    **Or** add the following to your `composer.json`:

         "whiteoctober/breadcrumbs-bundle": "master"

-    If you are using Symfony 2.1, you will need to use the ``2.1`` branch:

-        "whiteoctober/breadcrumbs-bundle": "2.1.x-dev"

-    or the appropriate ``version=2.1`` line in your ``deps`` file.

-    Run the vendors script:
+    and run:

-        ./bin/vendors install
+        php composer.phar install

+    The bundle is compatible with Symfony 2.0 upwards.

-  2. Add the WhiteOctober namespace to your autoloader:
+  2. If you're not using Composer, add the WhiteOctober namespace to your autoloader:

         // app/autoload.php
         $loader->registerNamespaces(array(